heathhenley/heathhenley.github.io/content/posts/notes-tail-recursion.md

   fibonacci_tr' n 0 1
 ```

 Of course these are all trivial examples, but definitely helped me to understand it better.
-Eg I think it was good exercise to start with a normal function and then make it tail recursive (if possible).
+If you're working on this, I think it was good exercise to start with a normal function and then make it tail recursive (if possible).

 I dropped all these [examples in a Gist](https://gist.github.com/heathhenley/dd69b36ae201db4744b6b292ec336a22) if you want to run them or see more context.

+I also did these in Python - even though it doesn't matter in Python because there's no tail call optimization in the interpreter (it still makes new stack frames even if there's nothing pending).
+You can see those in the [Gist](https://gist.github.com/heathhenley/681e9f7c67ce51ff61b712c467a8dcf8) as well.